Show relevant topic filters »

 Techniques for facilitating problem-solving active learning activities.

-Problem-Solving activities assess how well students can analyze, evaluate, and apply information toward the goal of solving a problem or drawing a conclusion based on available evidence or information.
+Problem-Solving activities assess how well students can analyze, evaluate, and apply information to solve a problem or draw a conclusion based on available evidence or information.
 Using these approaches, instructors can evaluate how well students can work within a given framework to come to a solution individually or collaboratively.

 Problem-Solving Activities